tldr-pages/tldr-maintenance/README.md

 - **Missing TLDR page(s)**
   A page is missing when there is a page that references another page (like `tldr example`), but the other page doesn't exist.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).
+- **Missing see also page(s)**
+  A page is missing when there is a page that mentions another page in its `> See also: ...` line, but the other page doesn't exist.
 - **Misplaced page(s)**
   A page is misplaced when the page isn’t inside a folder in the list of supported platforms.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).